zeke/devcenter-scraper/content/md/dynos.md

 ## Connecting to external services

-<div class="callout" markdown="1">Please note that opening up your security group will not work if your service is running inside of an [Amazon VPC](http://aws.amazon.com/vpc/). </div>

 Applications running on dynos can connect to external services.
-Heroku can run apps in [multiple regions](https://devcenter.heroku.com/articles/add-on-regions), so for optimal latency run your services in the same [region](https://devcenter.heroku.com/articles/regions#data-center-locations) as the app.
+Heroku can run apps in [multiple regions](https://devcenter.heroku.com/articles/regions), so for optimal latency run your services in the same [region](https://devcenter.heroku.com/articles/regions#data-center-locations) as the app.

-If you'd like to open your `us-east` EC2 server(s) up only to Heroku, you can use a command like the following:

-    :::term
-    $ ec2-authorize YOURGROUP -P tcp -p 3306 -u 098166147350 -o default

-This will open up access to TCP port 3306 in the YOURGROUP security group from Heroku.

-<p class="note" markdown="1">Note: this will allow Heroku apps other than yours to access the specified group.
-For fine-grain access control, you'll need to use an application-layer mechanism, for example SSL certificates or HTTP authentication.</p>

 ## Dynos and requests